Posted by PCE DENTAL IMPLANT CENTER May 09, 2022

 Yes.
 There are certain types of prescription drugs and over-the-counter medications that may impact your dental implant treatment.
 Such as blood thinners or medication for osteoporosis.
 Always be sure to review your medication regimen and supplements with us during your initial dental implant consultation.

 I have dental anxiety.
 Is it possible to get sedation during my implant procedure?

 Absolutely.
-Dr. Kip Saunders offers dental sedation during implant treatment in The Woodlands and Conroe.
+Our doctors at PCE offer dental sedation during implant treatment in The Woodlands and Conroe.
 When you feel like you’re dozing away during your treatment, you’ll be more relaxed.
 It helps your procedure go by much more quickly.
 Depending on which sedative is used, you might not remember a thing!

 How long is the recovery process after getting dental implants?

 Most of our patients feel fine within a couple of days of their dental implant installation.
 Some are “back to normal” the next day.
 Much of your comfort level will depend on the extent of the treatment and if you required any adjunctive procedures, such as extractions or grafts.
 We can give you a more accurate timeframe as we review your customized care plan.

 Mini dental implants in Houston are a fraction of the size of traditional dental implants.
 Mini implants fit in spaces where the teeth are too close together, the bone is too narrow, or there isn’t room for a full dental implant to fit.
 A mini dental implant is about half the size of a conventional implant, if not smaller.